 Independent Specialist Behaviour Support enables carers to learn how to practice positive person centred support.
-There are solutions people often overlook when behaviours of concern make life difficult for people with intellectual disabilities and mental health diagnosis.
+There are solutions people often overlook when behaviours of concern make life difficult for people with intellectual disabilities and/or mental health diagnosis.

 Independent Behaviour Support by an experienced and qualified specialist is essential to person centred, ethical, and legal standards.

 - Case modelling,

 - Designing skill development opportunities,

 - Capacity building with staff and/or family.

 Capacity building increases your ability to respond appropriately.

 Learning, skill development, consistency, and gaining confidence are rewarding to you and to the person with a disability.
 These combined often reduce behaviours of concern.

 Independent arms length expertise is also essential to high quality assessment and support planning.

 By choosing this service you benefit by having an independent, arm’s length, in-depth, and highly experienced specialist.